stylewarning/lisp-random/README.txt

 include:

     * defdata.lisp -> CL-ALGEBRAIC-DATA-TYPE

       A library for algebraic data types in Lisp.

+    * illogical-pathnames.lisp -> ILLOGICAL-PATHNAMES

+      A library for dealing with a somewhat more logical version of logical pathnames.

     * interface.lisp -> INTERFACE

       A library for creating (programmatic) interfaces.

     * locative.lisp -> CL-LOCATIVES

       A library for manipulating (a form of) locatives, reminiscent of the Lisp Machine.

     * symbolic-function.lisp -> SYMBOLIC-FUNCTION

       A library for handling so-called "symbolic functions".

     * young.lisp -> CL-YOUNG-TABLEAUX

       A library for manipulating Young tableaux.

 Not all code in this directory is complete or functional.
 Some files